-For metabolites without pesticide effect which fulfils specific Danish requirements for no toxicological concern a limit value of $0.75 \mu g/L$ can be set based on an "ad hoc" assessment.
-The limit of $0.75 \mu g/L$ can apply to a single metabolite or to a sum of metabolites and the active substance with similar structure and/or toxicological profile.
-If other sources (e.g. other active substances) also can contribute to the occurrence of a metabolites these should be counted in the sum.
+The limit of 0.75 μ g/L can apply to a single metabolite or to a sum of metabolites and the active substance with similar structure and/or toxicological profile.
+If other sources (e.g. other active substances) also can contribute to the occurrence of a metabolite- these should be counted in the sum.